 There is an ever-old discussion on the importance of saving for retirement.
 And ever since the Roth IRA was created by the Taxpayer Relief Act of 1997, there’s been a similar discussion on whether you should contribute to a traditional IRA or a Roth IRA.
 Finally, there has been just as much discussion on whether you should convert current traditional accounts to Roth accounts.

 Since most people are eligible to take a tax deduction on their IRA contribution, this involves paying taxes on the conversion amount, then transferring the remainder to their Roth account.
-However, there are many factors that can determine how beneficial Roth conversions can be.
+However, many factors can determine how beneficial Roth conversions can be.

 In a previous case study article, we explored the impact of Roth conversions at various tax brackets.
 Not surprisingly, the higher the tax bracket is, the less after-tax money is available in the Roth account.
 However, this two-part article aims to discuss: